Police Misconduct and Civil Rights

 - Malicious prosecution

-A malicious prosecution claim asserts that the officer wrongly deprived the victim of the Fourteenth Amendment right to liberty.
+A malicious prosecution claim asserts that an officer wrongly deprived a victim of the Fourteenth Amendment right to liberty.

-- There was no probable cause.
+- There was no probable cause

-- The proceeding was brought with malice toward the victim.
+- The proceeding was brought with malice toward the victim

 Failure to Intervene

 Officers must protect people from constitutional violations by fellow officers.